-We are asking asking all visitors to wear a face covering when visiting BALTIC.
+Face coverings are mandatory when visiting BALTIC and must cover the nose and mouth.
 Face coverings are mandatory for all visitors except those with health and breathing issues, and children under the age of 11, in line with government guidelines.

 You can read about the changes we’ve made below, as well as some guidance we’d like you to follow when visiting.

 Please remember, stay at home if you’re feeling unwell, or have been in contact with someone who has coronavirus, and follow NHS coronavirus guidelines.

 In order to help reduce the risk of a local outbreak of coronavirus we are asking for contact details of all visitors.
 When you book in advance, we will ask for contact details of the person making the booking.
 If you arrive without an advance booking, a member of staff will ask for your contact details.
 In line with guidance issued by the government, we will keep your details for 21 days.
 We will only share them with NHS Test and Trace if asked, in the event of a fellow visitor testing positive for coronavirus.

 We’re asking all visitors to book a free timed ticket online in advance of their visit.
 This will help us manage the number of people visiting at any one time, and ensure everyone can keep a safe distance.

 You will be able to book up to a maximum of 6 tickets, for yourself and those in your household or bubble.

 Tickets are available Monday-Sunday, 10.30-18.00, with last entry at 17.00.

 For anyone unable to book online we recommend calling 07711 392448 and we will organise your tickets.